Charles Eugène Gabriel de Sombreuil

-Charles Eugène Gabriel de Sombreuil (11 July 1770 – 28 July 1795) was a French Royalist commander during the French Revolution.
-He was born in Bonnac-la-Côte to Charles François de Virot de Sombreuil, the governor of Les Invalides, and Marie-Madeleine des Flottes de l'Eychoisier.
-He had two older siblings, Marie-Maurille, Mademoiselle de Sombreuil, and Stanislas (both born in 1768).
-Both Sombreuil's father and brother were executed by guillotine in July 1794.
+Charles Eugène Gabriel de Sombreuil (11 July 1770 – 28 July 1795) was a French royalist commander during the French Revolution.
+He was born in Bonnac-la-Côte to Charles François de Virot de Sombreuil, the governor of Les Invalides, and Marie-Magdeleine des Flottes de Leychoisier.
+He had two older siblings: Maurille de Sombreuil (born 1767) and Stanislas de Virot de Sombreuil (born 1768).
+According to legend, Sombreuil's sister Maurille drank a glass of blood to save their father from being killed during the September Massacres in 1792.
+Sombreuil's father and brother were both executed by guillotine in July 1794.

 In July 1795, Sombreuil helped lead the Quiberon expedition.
 The invasion was a failure, and for betraying the Revolution he and 750 of his fellow soldiers were executed by firing squad.